84000/translation-memory-resources/README.md

 The Noble Great Vehicle Sūtra
 The Question of Kṣemaṅkara
 $1 [167.b] Homage to all buddhas and bodhisattvas!
 $2 Thus did I hear at one time.
-The Blessed One was staying in the Nyagrodha Park of the Śākyas, near Kapilavastu in the Śākya country, together with a great saṅgha of five hundred monks.
+The Blessed One was staying in the Nyagrodha Park of the Śākyas, near Kapila vastu in the Śākya country, together with a great saṅgha of five hundred monks.
 At that time a Śākya youth#2 named Kṣemaṅkara set out from the city of Kapilavastu for Nyagrodha Park, where the Blessed One was staying.
 As soon as he arrived there, he touched his head to the feet of the Blessed One and sat down to one side.
 ```

 These two .txt files containing the Tibetan source and English translation may now be sent to the TM editors to create the alignments.
 TM editors, do not need to be trained to run the scripts but should be trained to focus simply on creating the alignments in InterText.